clairefinley/clairefinley.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       I expect to obtain my Master's of the Arts (MA) in Astronomy in December 2025.
-      I will be continuing my studies as a PhD candidate at the University of California, Santa Barbara beginning in May 2026.
+      I will be continuing my studies as a PhD candidate at the University of California, Santa Barbara beginning May 2026.

       Graduate Coursework:
       - Astronomical Data Analysis; Elements of Cosmology; Gravitational Dynamics; Math Methods in Astrophysics; Planetary Astrophysics; Radiative Processes and Radiative Transfer; Stellar Atmospheres; Stellar Structure and Evolution; Supervised Teaching in Astronomy